onSqrl/Sqrl-Demo/README.md

 The Project is hosted here: https://sqrl-root.s3.filebase.com/sqrl-demo/index.html

-The sqrlSeed parameter must always be passed into the URL for the code to work like this: https://sqrl-root.s3.filebase.com/sqrl-demo/index.html?sqrlSeed=0123456789ABCDEF
+The sqrlSeed parameter must always be passed into the URL for the code to work because the PRNG must be seeded with something like this: https://sqrl-root.s3.filebase.com/sqrl-demo/index.html?sqrlSeed=0123456789ABCDEF

 If neither of the two parameters for color or shape are passed in, the code chooses a random color and shape from the options Red, Green, Blue and Circle, Square, Ellipse respectively by using the random_choice function of the PRNG which gets seeded by the sqrlSeed parameter.